 Statement of Revenues, Expenses, and Changes in Net Position.
 The statement of revenues, expenses, and changes in net position presents information showing how the Authority's net position changed during the most recent year.
-This statement provides the reader information on the Authority's operating revenues and expenses, nonoperating revenues and expenses, and whether the Authority's financial position has improved or deteriorated as a result of each year's operations.
+These statements provide the reader with information on the Authority's operating revenues and expenses, nonoperating revenues and expenses, and whether the Authority's financial position has improved or deteriorated as a result of each year's operations.

 Statement of Cash Flows.
-The statements of cash flows presents the Authority's change in cash and cash equivalents during the year.
-This information is useful in determining the Authority's ability to generate cash sufficient to cover operating and debt obligations.
+The statement of cash flows presents the Authority's change in cash and cash equivalents during the year.
+This information is useful in determining the Authority's ability to generate sufficient cash to cover operating and debt obligations.

 Notes to the Financial Statements.
 Notes to financial statements provide additional information that is essential to a full understanding of the data provided in the financial statements.
-The notes to the financial statements can be found on pages 19 through 61 of the financial statements.
+The notes to the financial statements can be found on pages 19 through 60 of the financial statements.